Secrets from the Green Room

 Nov 25, 2025 • 51min

-Ubud Writers & Readers Festival 2025 special series: Episode 72: Nina Karnikowski (travel writer)
+Ubud Writers & Readers Festival 2025 Special Series: Episode 72: Nina Karnikowski (travel writer)

-In a special series direct from the Ubud Writers & Readers Festival, Irma chats to travel writer Nina Karnikowski about why she no longer wants to do a five-day trip to Paris and would rather opt for longer more immersive travel, tips for how to get started as a travel writer, why a luxury trip to Bali was one of her worst experiences, and how a moment with a polar bear in the Arctic changed her life, how she organises the various tasks that make up freelance travel writing, tips on how to pitch travel articles and why writing her memoir so quickly had huge benefits.About NinaNina Karnikowski is a writer exploring how travel can help solve social and environmental problems.
+In a special series direct from the Ubud Writers & Readers Festival, Irma chats to travel writer Nina Karnikowski about why she no longer wants to do a five-day trip to Paris and would rather opt for longer more immersive travel, tips for how to get started as a travel writer, why a luxury trip to Bali was one of her worst experiences, and how a moment with a polar bear in the Arctic changed her life, how she organises the various tasks that make up freelance travel writing, tips on how to pitch travel articles and why writing her memoir so quickly had huge benefits.Supported by the ACT GovernmentAbout NinaNina Karnikowski is a writer exploring how travel can help solve social and environmental problems.
 Having reported from over 60 countries, her work weaves together storytelling, systems thinking and a deep respect for place.
 She is the author of three books about travel and creative living, and a deck of writing prompt cards.
 Based in Byron Bay, she also mentors purpose-driven creatives.

 undefined